Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 - If in enclosed or unventilated space, leave the area immediately.
 Turn off the CO source only if it is safe to do so without endangering oneself and others.
 Get fresh air as soon as possible.

-- Call Triple Zero (000) or have another person reach out to the local emergency medical service (EMS).
+- Call Triple Zero (000) or have another person contact the local emergency medical service (EMS).

 - If the person stops breathing, administer CPR and do not stop until they restore normal breaths.